HarborScale/harbor-docs/docs/integrations/docker.md

 ## How it Works

-Unlike other solutions that require you to deploy a separate "sidecar" container to monitor Docker, Lighthouse runs as a lightweight binary on the host system.
-It communicates with the Docker Engine via the Unix socket (`/var/run/docker.sock` on Linux) or named pipe (on Windows) to fetch statistics without overhead.
+Unlike other solutions that deploy a "sidecar" container, Lighthouse runs as a lightweight binary on the host system.
+It communicates with the Docker Engine via the Unix socket (`/var/run/docker.sock` on Linux) or named pipe (on Windows).

+**Note on Performance:** The collector uses connection pooling to reuse the Docker client connection and explicitly disables heavy per-container disk usage calculations, ensuring minimal impact on your system even with hundreds of containers.

 ---